r4wk/R4K-Field-Mapper/README.md

 ## Setting up your device

 As this project is a custom version of the RAK mapper firmware you flash it in the same way.
-If you're not sure on how that's done click the following link
+If you're not sure on how that's done click the following link:

 https://github.com/rakstars/WisBlock-RAK4631-Helium-Mapper/wiki/Make-a-Helium-Mapper-with-the-WisBlock